bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 UTXOs get created and never spent, or UTXOs get created and get spent within three days.
 And that's kind of, there's not really much in between there.
 So if a Lite client were to scan once every three days, they're skipping a whole lot of transactions that are just not relevant to them.
-And this is, I think, the trick that we we realize actually makes light client scanning feasible.
+The trick that we realize actually makes light client scanning feasible.

 Speaker 2: 00:32:23